FALLENau/e13_work_all/week_14/day_2/README.md

 Render with look at what it needs to look though what it needs and will go and repeat the lifecycle within any other children files it needs to.

 ### Component Did Mount
-"Component Did Mount" will give you the response received but the rendering.
+"Component Did Mount" will give you the response received by the rendering.

 #### others